unicef/design-system/design-guidelines.md

     1. Shall not allow the user to introduce more than 2 decimals.
     2. Shall not allow the user to introduce any character not permitted.

-8. Use readonly and disabled fields properly.
-A field that just displays information and user can never change it is a read only field (html attribute `readonly`).
+8. Read only fields are those that just displays information user can never change (html attribute `readonly`).
 A field that the user cannot modify because of the current status of the form are `disabled`.
 Example:

 <div class="doc-example">
-  <p class="text-danger">You need admin permissions to edit the birthday.
+  <p>You need admin permissions to edit the birthday.
 Please, request access to the admin.
   </p>
   <div class="row">
     <div class="col-sm-4 col-xs-6">